-The OAL unconditionally drops all OAL fragments received from an INET peer that are smaller than 256 bytes (note that no minimum fragment size is specified for ANET peers since the underlying ANET is secured against tiny fragment attacks).
-In order to set the correct context for reassembly, the OAL of the OMNI interface that inserts the IPv6 header MUST also be the one that inserts the IPv6 Fragment Header Identification value.
+Note that an exception occurs when two ANET peers share a common link (which could be a tunnel) with a large MTU such as 1500 bytes or larger.
+In that case, fragmentation may use this larger MTU as MaxFS as long as the receiving ANET peer reassembles (and possibly also refragments) before forwarding.
+This is important for accommodating links where performance is highly dependent on maximum use of the available link MTU, e.g. for wireless aviation data links.
+Additionally, in order to set the correct context for reassembly, the OMNI interface that inserts the OAL header MUST also be the one that inserts the IPv6 Fragment Header Identification value.
 While not strictly required, sending all fragments of the same fragmented OAL packet consecutively over the same underlying interface with minimal inter-fragment delay may increase the likelihood of successful reassembly.